andrin187/DataDrivenInsights-CompetitiveGaming/Data Cleaning & Transformation .md

 DESCRIBE `league_of_legends_champion_stats_13_13`
 `````
-Once the columns have been modified, the `DESCRIBE` function can be utilized to double check that the variables `win %`, `pick %`, `ban %`, and `role %` are now 'double' variables.
+Once the columns have been modified, the `DESCRIBE` function can be utilized to double check that the variables `Win %`, `Pick %`, `Ban %`, and `Role %` are now "double" variables.
 At this point, the dataset should treat the modified variables as floats and can be tested by ordering `win %` in descending order to get the following top 3 results:

 <img width="520" alt="Screenshot 2024-12-15 at 9 37 35 PM" src="https://github.com/user-attachments/assets/a54a6fe7-6fb8-4637-bc1d-b7f21ce1c631" /> <space>